Doomstar00/Xeno-Survival/README.md

 # Xeno-Survival

 Baded on Xeno Terror mod(https://github.com/the-s-is-silent/Xeno-Terror), but make Xenos much stronger, like in "Barbarians but better" mod.
 In first eras Xenos weaker to allow players to survive.
 Images from Xeno Terror and Alpha Frontier mods.
+Also adds more units for Xenos: city destroyers(special anti-city nuclear units, allowing Xenos to destroy cities; infectors(can capture units), and new bosses(including Xeno Titan from old AF files).
+All bosses (including original AF) capturable and have their unit bonus to make them powerful when controlled by players.

 /